-SAGUENAY, QUEBEC – (August 20, 2020) – Arianne Phosphate (the “Company” or “Arianne”) (TSX VENTURE: DAN; OTC: DRRSF; FRANKFURT: JE9N), a development-stage phosphate mining company, advancing the Lac à Paul project in Quebec’s Saguenay-Lac-Saint-Jean region, reported its financial results for the three-month and six-month period ended June 30, 2020.
-All amounts are in Canadian dollars unless noted.
+SAGUENAY, QUEBEC – (August 24, 2022) – Arianne Phosphate (the “Company” or “Arianne”) (TSX VENTURE: DAN; OTC: DRRSF; FRANKFURT: JE9N), a development-stage phosphate mining company, advancing its Lac à Paul project in Quebec’s Saguenay-Lac-Saint-Jean region, reported its financial results for the six-months ended June 30, 2022.
+All amounts are in Canadian dollars unless otherwise noted.

-Arianne’s Management Discussion and Analysis and condensed consolidated interim financial statements for the six month period ended June 30, 2020 are available on the Company’s website and on SEDAR at www.sedar.com.
+Arianne’s Management Discussion and Analysis and condensed consolidated interim financial statements for the six‑month period ended June 30, 2022 are available on the Company’s website and on SEDAR at www.sedar.com.

 Arianne Phosphate (“Arianne Phosphate Inc.”) (www.arianne-inc.com) is developing the Lac à Paul phosphate deposits located approximately 200 km north of the Saguenay/Lac St. Jean area of Quebec, Canada.
-These deposits will produce a high-quality igneous apatite concentrate grading 39% P2O5 with little or no contaminants (Feasibility Study released in 2013).
-The Company has 123,198,348 shares outstanding.
+These deposits will produce a high quality igneous apatite concentrate grading 39% P2O5 with little or no contaminants (Feasibility Study released in 2013).
+The Company has 190,037,348 shares outstanding.